arangodb/arangodb/Documentation/DocuBlocks/Rest/User Management/README.md

 <!-- ---------------------------------------------------------------------- -->

 @startDocuBlock UserHandling_grantDatabase
-@brief Grant or disallow access to a database.
+@brief Set the database access level.

-@RESTHEADER{PUT /_api/user/{user}/database/{dbname}, Grant or disallow database access}
+@RESTHEADER{PUT /_api/user/{user}/database/{dbname}, Set the database access level}

 @RESTBODYPARAM{grant,string,required,string}
-Use "rw" to grant read and write access rights, or "ro" to grant read-only access right.
-To explicitly disallow access, use "none".
-Use "rw" to grant *Administrate* as database access level.
+Use "rw" to set the database access level to *Administrate* .

-Use "ro" to grant *Access* as database access level.
+Use "ro" to set the database access level to *Access*.

-Use "none" to grant *No access* as database access level.
+Use "none" to set the database access level to *No access*.

 @RESTURLPARAMETERS